Location

 Size

-At a time when it is essential to conserve resources and decarbonize, reinventing existing buildings to serve new purposes has never been more critical.
-This project for the University of Kentucky College of Design (CoD) demonstrates how the act of fabrication can resonantly bridge between old and new as it transforms a century-old tobacco warehouse into a 21st-century, cross-disciplinary learning environment.
+At a time when it is essential to conserve resources and decarbonize, the work of reinventing existing buildings to serve new purposes has never been more critical.
+This project for the University of Kentucky College of Design (CoD) demonstrates how the insertion and subtraction of architectural elements can bridge between old and new to transform a century-old tobacco warehouse into a 21st-century, cross-disciplinary learning environment.

-A multi-directional steel stair and voids at different scales are inserted into the structure to create new gathering areas, as well as abundant daylight, sightlines, and physical connections between levels.
-Open studio spaces use the original timber columns, along with mobile pin-up walls and furniture designed and fabricated by CoD students, to demarcate each studio while staying visible and flexible for all.
-Shared tools and amenities, including a café and double-height lecture hall, are clustered near the building’s center to encourage students, faculty, and visitors to mix.
+Through the fabrication of new elements and their strategic insertion into the structure, including a multi-directional steel stair and voids at different scales, the design provides gathering areas, as well as abundant daylight, sightlines, and physical connections between levels.
+The floor plan uses the original timber columns, along with mobile pin-up walls, to demarcate each studio while its flexibility and openness invites students to collaborate and self-organize.
+Shared spaces, including a flexible classroom, student gallery, and double-height lecture hall, are clustered near the building’s center to encourage students, faculty, and visitors to mix.

 Outside, a new fabrication dock allows students and faculty to try out new forms of large-scale making while putting design on display to the wider University community.
 New trees and a structural canopy with subtly anthropomorphic steel members provide shade while also diminishing heat gain and contributing to passive cooling.
 A geothermal well system further lowers the building’s reliance on the energy grid.

-From the detail scale upward, the project aims to demonstrate that reconciling past and future isn’t simply a matter of environmental necessity, it can also be a satisfying creative act of design and making.
+The design conceives of the building and landscape jointly as a teaching tool, visibly demonstrating to students that reconciling past and future isn’t simply a matter of environmental necessity, it can also be a satisfying creative act of design and making.

 "The University of Kentucky offered a glimpse at the coming transformation of a defunct, 145,000-square-foot former tobacco warehouse into the modernized home for the university’s College of Design."